WWXD/WorldWeb-XD/README.md

 ## Requirements

-Blargboard requires PHP 5.3.
+Blargboard XD requires PHP 5.3.
 You also need the mcrypt extension.

 There is no exact requirement for MySQL, but make sure to have a recent version.